conjectures/Engineering_84_business_week/guide/README.md

 - Allows you to create service clients and resources
 - boto3 creates a default session for you when needed.

-So in other words, the `Session` abstraction is where to initiate the connectivity to AWS services.
+So in other words, the *Session* abstraction is where to initiate the connectivity to AWS services.
 The `default` session uses the default credentials profile (~/.aws/credentials)
+The *Client* and *Resource* abstractions are used for the same purpose, although the client method is lower level and is not polished as much.

 #### Using `boto3`
 For the `boto3` module to be used, it first needs to be imported, and then the resource to be used needs to be specified: